necccc/nec.is/source/_posts/graphql-nextjs-perf-subtree-pagination.md

 ---

-In some previous posts I've [introduced](/writing/graphql-with-next-js-and-apollo/) Next.js and GraphQL a bit, and showed some tips on [creating and paginating lists](/writing/next-js-apollo-graphql-performance-tuning-lists-pagination/), and then quickly explained how to [load detailed data from lists, looking as instant as possible, using cache](/writing/next-js-apollo-graphql-performance-tuning-from-lists-to-details/).
+In some previous posts I've [introduced](/writing/graphql-with-next-js-and-apollo/) Next.js and GraphQL a bit, then showed some tips on [creating and paginating lists](/writing/next-js-apollo-graphql-performance-tuning-lists-pagination/), and quickly explained how to [load detailed data from lists, looking as instant as possible, using cache](/writing/next-js-apollo-graphql-performance-tuning-from-lists-to-details/).

-In this post we're still looking at a detailed view of some resource, but lets say one of the properties is an array of other resources, for example members of a race or a faction in Star Wars!
+In this post we're still looking at a detailed view of some resource, but lets say one of the properties is an array of **other** resources, for example members of a race or a faction in Star Wars!

 <a name="bind-operator" class="anchor post-intro">

 this was the toughest, but if we stick to familiar react best practices, like hoisting state, it's clear